hylodoc/hyloblog-ssg/README.md

-# Hylodoc SSG
+# Hylodoc

-An SSG that emphasises extreme simplicity.
+Hylodoc is an SSG that emphasises extreme simplicity.

 It works by crawling the provided directory recursively, treating each Markdown file it finds as a page.